gaelmotte/PhotoEnlarger/README.md

 PhotoEnlarger
 =============

-Just a small android app that allows you turn your smartphone into a digital photo enlarger
+Just a small android app that allows you turn your smartphone into a digital photo enlarger.

+NB: You still require an enlarger, chemistries and paper though